tjb803/gsa-lib/README.md

    The KiCad project file for the library

 * `gsa-lib.sch`, `gsa-lib-cache.lib` and `sym-lib-table`
    A KiCad schematic showing all the available symbols

 * `gsa-lib.kicad_pcb` and `fp-lib-table`
    A KiCad PCB showing all the available footprints

+* `gsa.kicad_wks`
+   A KiCad page template including the GSA logo

 * `gsa.lib/`
    The directory containing the schematic library